-In Rio, the team events will be played over the best of three matches - starting with a doubles and then one or two singles matches to decide the tie
+The team events are played over the best of three matches - starting with a doubles and then one or two singles matches to decide the tie.

 Athletes with a range of impairments can take part and there are 11 different classifications: 1-5 for those competing in wheelchairs, 6-10 for those who play standing and 11 for standing athletes with a learning disability.